AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51204-product-does-not-return-back-in-stock-after-creating-credit-memo.md

 title: "ACSD-51204: Product does not return back in stock after creating credit memo"
 description: Apply the ACSD-51204 patch to fix the Adobe Commerce issue where the product does not return back in stock after creating credit memo.
 ---
-# ACSD-51204: Product does not return back in stock after creating creditmemo
+# ACSD-51204: Product does not return back in stock after creating credit memo

 The ACSD-51204 patch fixes the issue where the product does not return back in stock after creating credit memo.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.32 is installed.
 The patch ID is ACSD-51204.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.